 - break down equality and inclusion bias (CPD-accredited)

 - value difference and inclusivity

 SMSC meets four times a year to discuss the latest issues impacting medical students in Scotland.
 These meetings are open to the elected members of SMSC, but non-members can apply for the BMA committee visitors scheme.

-All our meetings take place at:
+All our meetings take place either virtually or at:

 14 Queen Street

 There are many advantages to becoming involved in our committees.
 You can actively influence BMA policy-making and negotiations, represent your colleagues' voices and develop your leadership skills.